The origins of the Texas Crutch remain unknown. Many believe the method was founded in Texas, hence the namesake.

 The “stall” itself is a result of "porous bed free expansion cooling" which is essentially evaporative cooling.
 As the meat “sweats” it causes moisture to evaporate which cools the meat.
 This phenomenon also occurs in humans; We sweat in order to effectively cool down our bodies.

-Not everyone opts to Texas Crutch or wrap their meat and many choose to wait it out.
+Not everyone opts to wrap their meat and many choose to wait out the stall.
 Again, the overarching goal of meat wrapping is to push past a stall.
 While a meat stall won't last forever, it can continue for several hours.

 The time it takes for the meat to get past this phase is dependent on the size and type of meat being smoked.
-For instance, large cuts of meat like beef brisket and pork shoulder have a tendency to stall.
+Large cuts of meat a tendency to stall simply due to the fat and water content of the muscle.

 Meat stall can also be impacted by the smoker itself.
 Factors like the smoker's airflow, and the ambient temperature/humidity levels.

 As noted above, meats that are large and have a lot of connective tissue tend to stall.
 For instance pork shoulder and pork butt as well as beef brisket tend to be large and are susceptible to meat sweat.

-Most people who Texas crutch wait until the meat stalls before wrapping it.
+Most people who wrap will wait until the meat stalls.
 However, some prefer to wait until the meat appears "dark" and the rub no longer sticks to the fingertips (myself and others) - you can learn more about when to wrap brisket here.

 The darkness implies that a maillard reaction and the caramelization of the sugars in the dry rub has occurred.
 Depending on material used to wrap, it prevents further color change and prevents smoke infiltration.

 A full brisket (called a packer's brisket) can weigh anywhere from 8 - 20 lbs.
-A good size for a brisket is 8 - 12 lbs trimmed and is smoked 1.5 - 2 hours per lb.
+A good size is 8 - 12 lbs trimmed and is smoked 1.5 - 2 hours per lb.